paolobietolini/paolobietolini/README.md

-## 👨‍💻 Paolo Bietolini: A nonconsensual bio
+# 👨‍💻 Paolo Bietolini: A non-authorozed bio

 If it's broken, **I'll fix it**.
 If it's slow, **I'll optimize it**.